ricardojoserf/TrickDump/README.md

 ## Usage

-The programs are executed in the victim system and create three JSON files (with memory regions information) and one zip file (with each memory region dump).
+The programs are executed in the victim system, creating three JSON files (with memory regions information) and one zip file (with each memory region dump).

 ```
 Lock.exe [disk/knowndlls/debugproc]